maximelecuyer/TrackUrInvests/readme.md

 When it's done

-- your file explorer, go to the TrackUrInvests folder.
+- Open your file explorer, go to the TrackUrInvests folder.
 - Add your fortuneo account exports inside it.
 - Run the main.bat file.

 Your sotck market exports are getting analysed and beautiful charts will appear.

-# You are done !
+### You are done !